yp-edu/yp-edu.github.io/pages/_drafts/evidence-of-learned-look-ahead.md

 ### Activation Patching

 Activation patching was proposed a causal mediation analysis in order to causally measure the impact of different model's components to downstream tasks [@6](#resources).
 The downstream task can be a single prediction, multiple predictions or other forms of loss.
-Figure [1](#activation-patching) present the different mediation analyses, using an indirect or direct intervention.
+Figure [1](#activation-patching-ill) present the different mediation analyses, using an indirect or direct intervention.
 For the indirect intervention (c) on a component $C$, an observed variation in a downstream metric, similar to the corrupted pass (b), implies that $C$ was *necessary* for the compute.
 While for the direct intervention (d) on a component $C$, a recovered performance on a downstream metric, similar to the clean pass (a), implies that $C$ held *sufficient* information.

 ![activation-patching](evidence-of-learned-look-ahead_activation-patching.png)
 *Figure 1: Illustration of the activation patching method.
 This method needs two forward passes, one clean (a) and one corrupted (b).
 Then to measure the impact of a component $C$ on a downstream task we can use an indirect intervention (c) or a direct intervention (d).*
-{: .im-center#activation-patching}
+{: .im-center#activation-patching-ill}

 Applying this method to lc0 networks lets us test which parts of the activations/heads/layers encode or compute critical information.
 By swapping activations between clean and corrupted board states, [@1](#resources) pinpointed the squares that store crucial information.
 This information is somehow used in a planning mechanism coined "look-ahead", which technically predicts a line of moves, taking into account the opponent's best response.